-

 SECTION 3.6 REINSTATEMENT

-Upon a written request, signed by the former member and filed with the Board Secretary, the Board of
+Upon a written request, signed by the former member and filed with the Secretary of the Board of Trustees, the Board of Trustees may reinstate the membership by a two-thirds affirmative vote.

 SECTION 3.7 TRANSFER OF MEMBERSHIP